Trapped Alive: Plot

 Face is impaled with a hooked spike by a mutated man—revealed to be Rachel's father—who pulls him to an upper chamber of the mine and begins cannibalizing him as the others look on in horror.
 The group manage to lift an iron gate blocking a tunnel, but the gate collapses before Monica can pass through it, crushing Billy's leg in the process.
 Rachel's father approaches and grabs Monica from behind.
 Randy attempts to shoot at him, but inadvertently misses, shooting Monica in the head and killing her.

 Meanwhile, Robin's lawyer father, John, is retiring for the night after his Christmas party.
 He attempts to phone Robin at her friend's home, but is told that she and Monica never arrived.
 A worried John attempts to report Robin missing, but is dismissed by police.
 Back in the mine, the remaining survivors find a pool of water, which Rachel's father emerges from and pulls Randy into.
 Robin manages to impale the assailant through the throat with a metal pole, and pulls Randy from the water to safety.

 Moments later, a crazed Rachel enters the cave and begins chastising Robin, Randy, and Billy for killing her father.
 She reveals that her father was one of 18 men who were left to die in the mine after a cave-in years prior.
 Secretly never giving up hope that her father was still alive, Rachel married the caretaker of the property, hoping to locate her missing father.
 After venturing into the mine and exploring it, Rachel eventually found her father, who had survived by cannibalizing his fellow miners.
 Rachel attempts to detonate the mine with dynamite and kill herself and everyone inside.
 Randy and Robin narrowly escape through a passageway, while Billy and Rachel are killed in the explosion.

 Arriving at the surface, Randy and Robin are met by police, as well as John.
 Robin explains to her father that Randy saved her life, and begs for him to help him, to which he agrees.

 Production

-The film was shot at Windsor Lake Studios in Windsor, Wisconsin in February 1988.
+The film was shot at Windsor Lake Studios in Eagle River, Wisconsin in February 1988.